gautam-u/fitjournal-website/privacy-policy.md

     <h2>Technical Details</h2>
     <div style="margin-top: var(--spacing-lg);">
       <h4>Data Storage</h4>
-      <p>FitJournal uses iOS Core Data and Keychain services to store your information securely on your device.
+      <p>HomeGym Pro uses iOS Core Data and Keychain services to store your information securely on your device.
 This data is included in your device backups but remains encrypted and inaccessible to us.</p>

       <h4>App Updates</h4>
-      <p>When you update FitJournal through the App Store, no personal information is transmitted to us.
+      <p>When you update HomeGym Pro through the App Store, no personal information is transmitted to us.
 The App Store handles the update process independently.</p>

       <h4>Crash Reports</h4>
       <p>If you opt in to share crash data with Apple, technical information about app crashes may be sent to Apple and shared with us.
 This data does not include your personal fitness information.</p>